Bryson City, North Carolina: Contemporary history

 The completion of Fontana Dam in 1944 created a reservoir, which inundated the only highway connecting Bryson City with the remote area of the Smokies known as the North Shore.
 The U.S. government began constructing a new highway in 1948, now known as Lakeview Drive, but it was slow.
 By 1972, only 7 mi had been completed.
 Environmental and financial issues stalled the project, and the road became known to locals as "The Road to Nowhere".

 In 2007, the National Park Service deemed the road's construction to be in violation of the Great Smoky Mountains National Park's general management plan, and began working with Swain County to find an alternative.

-The increasing popularity of the automobile led to a decline in railroad transportation, and Southern Railway (which had replaced the Western North Carolina Railroad) dropped passenger service in 1948.
+The increasing usage of the automobile led to a decline in railroad transportation, and Southern Railway (which had replaced the Western North Carolina Railroad) dropped passenger service in 1948.
 After Norfolk Southern ended freight traffic on the railroad in 1985, the state of North Carolina purchased the tracks.
 In 1988, the state established a scenic line, known as the Great Smoky Mountains Railroad, with its depot and departure point in Bryson City.

 In 2015, the city's first FM station was launched.
 WTIJ-LP (100.7) broadcasts local and nationally syndicated ministers, and Christian music.
 The station is owned by Grace Christian Academy and broadcasts over the air and online 24/7.